Skip to content

 • When in doubt, swap it out.
 If your nebulizer cup looks even the slightest bit discolored or dirty, don’t use it!
 Better safe than sorry, and your health isn’t something to take chances on.

-MACHINE FILTERS
+COMPRESSOR FILTERS

 Yep, your machine has to breath too.
 All PARI air compressor units have a filter that should be changed every six months, or with the same regularity as your neb cup.
 This ensures that the air intake on the system base is adequate and unrestricted, allowing it to output at its maximum potential.
 Think of it like your car’s air filter, or one of the filters to the central air conditioning in your house.
 As dust, dirt, and other air pollutants begin to collect on the filter, the airflow becomes restricted and puts increasingly higher strain on the system over time.